(Ages 14+ Years)

-A MARTIAL ART OF MANY DICIPLINES.
+AN ART OF MANY DISCIPLINES.

 Taekwon-Do is cared for by the International Taekwon-Do Federation (ITF).
 This is the founding body that governs Taekwon-Do as a Martial Art and is run by a group of Grandmasters, Masters and Senior practitioners to ensure member’s and the Art it self are looked after.